Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 exact configuration of the machine and of the exact version of the Java runtime installed in the machine.
 These differences might even compromise the capacity of a network of nodes to reach consensus.
-There is a simpler and less fragile way of installing a Tendermint Hotmoka node, by using the Docker tool.
+There is a simpler and less fragile way of installing a Tendermint Hotmoka node, by using the docker tool.
-We cannot discuss Docker here.
+We cannot discuss docker here.
 We just say that it is a utility to run lightweight containers in a machine.
 A container is a sort of preconfigured sandbox, whose configuration is fixed and already provided at installation time.
 Therefore, there is nothing to install if we use a Docker container to start the node, not even a Java runtime.
 Everything is already prepared inside the container.
-Well, our machine must have Docker installed, but that is the only requirement.
+Well, our machine must have docker installed, but that is the only requirement.

 ## Starting a Tendermint Hotmoka Node with Docker